 This technique is useful in many situations, such as working a scarf from the middle out so that both ends have the pattern worked in the same direction.
 Or you could use this method to start the rib at the bottom of a child's sweater.
 When you need to make the item a little longer, you can easily remove the rib and add a little more fabric.

 Here are some of the many ways that you can work a Provisional Cast-On.

 a) The Crochet Provisional Cast-On

 My favourite Provisional Cast-On is worked with a crochet hook!
 This is a variation of a technique also known as the Japanese Cast-On.
 The provisional version uses two yarns, a Waste Yarn at the beginning and then the Main Yarn following on from there.

-So, start with a length of smooth, contrast-coloured Waste Yarn (WY), shown here in green, and crochet a few chains.
+So, start with a length of smooth, contrast-coloured waste yarn (WY), shown here in green and crochet a few chains.
 Bring your knitting needle into position and hold it in your left hand on top of the yarn.

 Tension this yarn end with your left hand, then using the crochet hook, hook the thread over the top of the needle to form the next crochet chain.
 Flip the thread under the knitting needle again and repeat to make the next chain.

-You will see that you are forming a series of WY stitches directly onto the needle and there is a neat chained edge along the bottom.
+You will see that you are forming a series of waste yarn stitches directly onto the needle and there is a neat chained edge along the bottom.
 Cast on all the stitches you need, then work a few more chains away from the needle.
 Pull the last loop a little larger and tighten it so it will not come free while you work.